cometbft/cometbft/spec/abci/abci++_methods.md

     * The height and time values match the values from the header of the proposed block.
     * If `ProcessProposalResponse.status` is `REJECT`, consensus assumes the proposal received is not valid.
-    * The Application MAY fully execute the block &mdash; immediate execution
+    * The Application MAY fully execute the block (immediate execution)
     * The implementation of `ProcessProposal` MUST be deterministic.
 Moreover, the value of `ProcessProposalResponse.status` MUST **exclusively** depend on the parameters passed in the `ProcessProposalRequest`, and the last committed Application state